phil-macrocheira/UFO-50-Mod-Converter/README.md

 Though it is designed for use with UFO 50 in mind, it can be used for any Game Maker game.

 ## Usage
 Copy into the folder both a vanilla data.win called `vanilla.win` and a modded data.win called `data.win`.
 For best results, ensure that the `vanilla.win` is from the version of the game that the game was modded from.
+When the program is done extracting both and comparing all files, the modded files will be found in the `Converted Output` folder.
 ### Exporting Textures
 To export UFO 50 v1.7+ textures, make sure that the `Textures` folder from the UFO 50 game install files is also copied in.
 ### GMLoader.ini